How To Build a Remote Work Strategy for Modern Teams

 - Practice transparency.
 Be upfront about company changes, take responsibility for your mistakes, and admit when you don’t know the answer or can’t resolve an issue fully.

 - Offer communication training.
-Training can include giving personality tests, asking HR for a development course, or contracting an independent specialist to deliver training online.
+Training can include using personality tests to open a dialogue about differences in communication styles, asking HR for a development course, or contracting an independent specialist to deliver training online.

 - Define meeting agendas and outcomes.
 Set a regular cadence for one-on-ones and team meetings, only require attendance from people relevant to a project, and narrow the scope of meetings so there’s enough time to discuss details.